 I friended Jonah in November 2011 on Facebook after interacting with him on GiveWell’s mailing list.
 We began interacting more substantively in November 2012, and in December 2013, we decided to try out Cognito Mentoring together.
 We shifted the project to standby mode in May 2014, due to a failure to obtain enough traction.
 Working with Jonah was an enjoyable and stimulating experience.

-- Paul Christiano: Paul is an IMO Silver Medalist and top-notch math/CS thinker who is currently pursuing a Ph.D. in machine learning at the University of California, Berkeley.
-He is active on LessWrong and with effective altruism.
+- Paul Christiano: Paul is an IMO Silver Medalist and top-notch math/CS thinker.
+After completing a Ph.D. in mathematics at the University of California, Berkeley, Paul joined OpenAI to work on AI risk/safety/alignment issues.
+He has three current and two abandoned blogs as of January 2018; see here for a list.

 - Brian Tomasik: A former software engineer at Bing, Brian is deeply committed to improving the world and has thought a lot about it.
 One of the areas he considers most important is reducing animal suffering, but he has written about a wide range of other topics.

-- Ben Kuhn: Ben graduated from Harvard in three years, and currently does machine learning research at Theorem LP, a company that does algorithmic trading in the fixed income space.
+- Ben Kuhn: Ben graduated from Harvard in three years, and currently works at international money transfer company Wave.
 He has been actively involved with effective altruism and LessWrong.
 He was in charge of the Harvard Effective Altruism Club, one of the first and most successful college effective altruism groups.

-- Luke Muehlhauser: Luke is Director of the Machine Intelligence Research Institute (MIRI) and is active on LessWrong as lukeprog.
+- Luke Muehlhauser: Luke is a former Director of the Machine Intelligence Research Institute (MIRI), and currently works as a Research Analyst at the Open Philanthropy Project.
+He is active on LessWrong as lukeprog.
 (Disclosure: I did contract work for MIRI between January and July 2014).

-- Julia Galef: Julia president and co-founder of the Center for Applied Rationality (CFAR), an organization that helps promote rationality for people to be more effective in their personal lives and as contributors to society.
+- Julia Galef: Julia was president and co-founder of the Center for Applied Rationality (CFAR), an organization that helps promote rationality for people to be more effective in their personal lives and as contributors to society.
 CFAR was a spinoff from MIRI and shares an office with MIRI.
+Julia is now a freelance researcher who has worked on The Update Project, sponsored by the Open Philanthropy Project.